locational/ra_survey_clean/README.md

-# Scripts to support conversion from Lime Survey output into graph data
+# Conversion from Lime Survey output into graph data

+Check the `convert.ipynb` file.